Personal Injury Law in Billings, MT

 Most Common Injuries in Billings

 According to an article by the Billings Gazette, Montana ranks among the worst states in the country for workplace injuries and illnesses, for reasons that continue to elude state officials.
-In fact, in 2016, 4.2 injuries were reported for every 100 full-time workers in Montana.
-Mining, logging and construction sectors typically top the list with the highest rates of injuries on the job, and these industries represent a higher percentage of the workforce in Montana than in most other states.
+The mining, logging, and construction sectors typically top the list with the highest rates of injuries on the job, and these industries represent a higher percentage of the workforce in Montana than in most other states.

 Steps in a Personal Injury Lawsuit in Billings, MT